About Reverse Mortgages

 How Does a Reverse Mortgage Differ From a Home Equity Loan?While both reverse mortgages and home equity loans enable senior homeowners to turn the equity in their home into spendable dollars, there are important differences between these two types of mortgages.

 First, home equity loans require regular monthly payments in order to repay the loan.
 These payments begin as soon as the loan is settled.
 In contrast, a reverse mortgage does not have to be repaid as long as the home remains the senior's primary residence.
-In other words, the loan becomes due only when the senior no longer occupies the property.
+In other words, the loan becomes due only when the senior no longer occupies the property or by failure to pay property taxes, homeowners insurance, and/or properly maintaining the home.

 Reverse Mortgage Plans